Bin Roye: Development

-Bin Roye was developed by Hum TV's senior producer Momina Duraid of Momina Duraid Productions, Duraid choose Shehzaad Kashmiri along with herself to direct the film.
-Story of film is based on Farhat Ishtiaq's novel, Bin Roye Ansoo.
-Screenplay is also written by Ishtiaq, while cinematography is done by Farhan Alam.
+Bin Roye was developed by Hum TV's senior producer Momina Duraid of Momina Duraid Productions, Duraid chose Shehzaad Kashmiri along with herself to direct the film.
+The story of the film is based on Farhat Ishtiaq's novel, Bin Roye Ansoo.
+The screenplay is also written by Ishtiaq, while the cinematography is done by Farhan Alam.
 Song composition is done by Shiraz Uppal, Sahir Ali Bagha, Shani Arshad and Waqr Ali.
 Two songs in the film have been directed by Sarmad Sultan Khoosat, Asim Raza and Haissam Hussain.

 Casting

-Producer Momina Duraid choose Mahira Khan, along with Humayun Saeed and Armeena Rana Khan to portray the leading roles, however Zeba Bakhtiar, Javed Sheikh and Azra Mehmood were selected to portray supporting roles.
+Producer Momina Duraid chose Mahira Khan, along with Humayun Saeed and Armeena Rana Khan to portray the leading roles, however Zeba Bakhtiar, Javed Sheikh and Azra Mehmood were selected to portray supporting roles.
 Mahira Khan, after her success in Humsafar, Shehr-e-Zaat and Bol, was selected to portray the role of Saba.
-Khan continued with her film Raees and managed to work for Bin Roye.
-Humayun Saeed was selected to portray the role of main lead, Irtiza while Armeena Khan, after completing her television series Karb, joined the shoot.
+Khan continued with her film Raees and managed to work on Bin Roye.
+Humayun Saeed was selected to portray the role of the main lead, Irtiza while Armeena Khan, after completing her television series Karb, joined the shoot.

 Filming

-Filming began in 2014 and was completed in the late March 2015.
+Filming began in 2014 and was completed in late March 2015.
 The film premiered in July 2015, after the completion of filming.
 Teasers were released in late April which were heavily praised for their shooting and cast while music was released in June 2015.
 Shooting was extensively done in Karachi, with some chunks being shot in parts of California, United States.